bettachini/MecanicaAnaliticaComputacional/88presentación/jose_2024/paper.md

 -->

 The course presented addresses those issues by providing a free, online, and asynchronous learning environment that allows students to study at their own pace through the flipped classroom approach.
-In advance to weekly either online or in presence meetings, students are required to study the theory and examples provided in the notebooks, as well as to try to solve the accompanying exercises.
+In advance to weekly meetings, students are required to study the theory and examples provided in the notebooks, as well as to initiate solving the accompanying exercises.
-During the evening meetings students are encouraged to ask questions and discuss the problems they could not solve with the teaching staff.
+During those evening meetings, either online or in presence, students are encouraged to ask questions and discuss the problems they could not solve with the teaching staff.

-Since the mechanical engineering programme is relatively new at UNLaM, the number of students per class is still low (around eight), so the course has been tested on a reduced scale, allowing the teaching staff to provide a personalized teaching experience at synchronic meetings.
+Since the mechanical engineering programme is relatively new at UNLaM, the number of students per class is still low, around eight, so the course has been tested on a reduced scale, allowing the teaching staff to provide a personalized teaching experience at synchronic meetings.
-Larger audiences will present a challenge, probably requiring the implementation of automatic grading, to keep the characteristics and advantages described here.
+Larger audiences will provide a challenge, probably requiring to include new teaching assistants as well as introducing automatic grading, to keep the characteristics and advantages described here.

 ## Basis for the syllabus